 Dog food and ingredients within it must be free from insecticides and chemical inputs.
 They must be natural and raw – supportive of the dog’s natural design, digestive system, and biological functions.

 Ideally, a well-balanced canine diet will provide all the nutrients required for the dog.
-It will prevent obesity, and strengthen immunity to diseases.
+It will prevent obesity and strengthen immunity to diseases.
 It is the foundation of good health in dogs.

 It may also include such methodologies as adjusting the position of the spinal column and bone joints by canine chiropractic therapy to address central nervous system and pain issues in dogs.

 RELATED ARTICLE: How to Know Which is the Healthiest Dog Food?

-The standard holistic dog health approach dictates that these nutrients be sourced from natural foods rather than artificial, but this again comes to your personal take on the matter.
+The standard holistic dog health approach dictates that these nutrients be sourced from natural foods rather than artificial, but this again comes to your take on the matter.

 - Alfalfa leaf or stem – amino acids, beta-carotene, biotin, calcium, copper, enzymes, fiber, folic acid, iron, magnesium, niacin, pantothenic acid, phosphorus, potassium, protein, and vitamins A, B1, B6, B12, C, D, E, and K.

-- Apple cider vinegar – biotin, calcium, copper, iron, folic acid, magnesium, niacin, pantothenic acid, pectin, phosphorus, potassium, silicon, sodium, sulfur, and vitamins B1, B2, B6 and C.
+- Apple cider vinegar – biotin, calcium, copper, iron, folic acid, magnesium, niacin, pantothenic acid, pectin, phosphorus, potassium, silicon, sodium, sulfur, and vitamins B1, B2, B6, and C.

 - Codfish, tuna, or navy beans – iodine.

-- Flax seed oil, Hemp oil, Krill oil, or Fish oil – essential fatty acids.
+- Flaxseed oil, Hemp oil, Krill oil, or Fish oil – essential fatty acids.

 - Yogurt – probiotics and good bacteria for the dog's digestive health.

-If using supplements in powder or liquid form, make sure you thoroughly inspect labels and avoid those dog supplements that contain binders, sugar, yeast and other fillers.
+If using supplements in powder or liquid form, ensure you thoroughly inspect labels and avoid dog supplements containing binders, sugar, yeast, and other fillers.

 For those who are more open to using commercially made supplements for dogs, there's plenty of evidence on the positive response in dogs and their effectiveness, particularly with supplements such as fish oil.

 More supplements for dogs are available, but note that not all may be as good or even needed for canines.

 Dog's Natural Environment and Lifestyle

-There are several ways for dog parents to provide pet foods and canine medicines that mimic the dog’s natural instinct to hunt for prey and medicate themselves in the wild.
+There are several ways for dog parents to provide pet foods and canine medicines that mimic their instinct to hunt for prey and medicate themselves in the wild.

-At best, they have a few blocks to walk.
+At best, they have a few blocks of walking.
 More often than not, pet dogs are confined during the best part of the day and for the bigger duration of their lives.

-So to improve a dog’s quality of life, owners must strive to provide them with plenty of daily exercise, natural sunshine, fresh air, and activities to stimulate their minds and improve their cognitive abilities.
+So to improve a dog’s quality of life, owners must strive to provide them with plenty of daily exercises, natural sunshine, fresh air, and activities to stimulate their minds and improve their cognitive abilities.

 By all means, a dog must not be left locked in a place with nothing to do.
 A dog must have access to the outdoors.

-They may feel comfortable and tolerate your two bedroom apartment's environment, but they do feel the need to go outside and be part of the nature.
-So arranging something as often as you can may improve their health significantly.
+They may feel comfortable and tolerate your two-bedroom apartment's environment, but they do feel the need to go outside and be part of nature.
+So arranging something as often as you can improve their health significantly.